Sort by: choose sort

 Along Ludlow Avenue in the Gaslight Business District, many local shops and restaurants have been serving the community for many years including Graeter’s Ice Cream Shop and Skyline Chili, just to name a few.
-There are also quite a few Indian restaurants, several cafes, coffee houses, pharmacy, hardware store and other businesses.
+There are also quite a few local cafes, coffee houses, pharmacy, hardware store and other businesses.
 A short drive south to Corryville and there are even more restaurants and shops including an Amazon pickup store.
 Uptown Clifton also has many local shops and restaurants.
 Since Clifton is so centrally located, it is just a short trip downtown or to a nearby suburb satisfies any larger shopping needs.
 For those who enjoy local produce and meats, Findlay Market in Over-the-Rhine is a five-minute drive away.

 Copyright © 2018 Multiple Listing Services of Greater Cincinnati / All Information

 Copyright © 2018 Northern Kentucky Multiple Listing Service, Inc. / All Information

 is believed accurate, but is NOT guaranteed.